Rokomari has built its initial brand awareness riding on low-cost offline campaigns such as banners, festoons, posters, wall writing and so on.

-While their effectiveness to generate sales remains under question, With its witty copy and attractive designs, these promotional campaigns have helped Rokomari built a brand awareness unmatched many high profile ecommerce companies in Dhaka.
+While their effectiveness to generate sales remains under question, with its witty copy and attractive designs, these promotional campaigns have helped Rokomari built brand awareness unmatched by many high profile ecommerce companies in Dhaka.

 Time has changed though.
 We now live in 2019.
 Rokomari has moved on as well.
 The company maintains an offline presence but it has moved much of its marketing and communication activities online.
 Today, the company puts outsized importance on analytics.

 “In the first few years of our operation, we did not use any analytics tool,” says Mahmudul Hasan Sohag.
 “We started using Google Analytics after 2/3 years of inception probably.
 We now put immense importance on analytics.
 In the beginning, we invested a lot in off-line branding.
 We have gradually shifted to digital.
 Our communication is mostly digital now.”

 With the analytics came growth hacking.
 In fact, Rokomari is one of the few companies in Dhaka that uses growth hacking techniques to perfection.

 The company started off with growth hacking in a rather tentative manner.
 Over time, it has doubled down on it.
 Today, it has a dedicated growth hacking team.
 And the company says growth hacking is now part of its culture and informs how it operates as a company.